 Connection to their personal aspirations, as in, they're making a positive impact overall

-Focused on exploring these areas of connection, especially the role of recognition in positively impacting employee connection, the survey found that 58% of employees would think about quitting if they didn't feel connected at work.
+Focused on exploring these areas of connection, especially the role of employee appreciation and recognition in positively impacting staff connection, the survey found that 58% of employees would think about quitting if they didn't feel connected at work.

 5. Meaning and purpose at work boost employee retention.